Family Medicine Orange County Medical Center

 Human Behavior and Psychiatry

-A two-year longitudinal rotation in Behavioral Medicine on site at the Family Medicine Center allows you to develop essential skills in this area taught by our psychiatrists, psychologists, family physicians, and psychiatric social workers.
+A two-year longitudinal rotation in Behavioral Medicine on site at the Family Medicine Center allows you to develop essential skills in this area taught by our psychiatrists, psychologists, and family physicians.

 Second- and third-year residents participate in a bimonthly Behavioral Medicine/Psychiatry afternoon clinic, which includes small group seminars on specific psychiatric or psychosocial issues as well as counseling of adults and children.
-Residents also have the opportunity to participate as co-therapists during their regular clinics.
 Here they may work in partnership with a Behavioral Medicine specialist, who has extensive background in family, couple, and adolescent counseling as well as eating disorders.

-Residents have a two-week rotation in Orthopedics during their first year and another four-week rotation during their second or third year.
-Residents work one-on-one with an orthopedic surgeon, with emphasis on ambulatory care.
-You also devote time to seeing patients in our Sports Medicine Clinic as well as other locations.
-Opportunities are available to work with a high school team physician.
+Residents have a two-week rotation in Orthopedics during their first year and at least another 4 more weeks on the rotation during their second or third year.
+Residents work one-on-one with either an orthopedic surgeon or sports medicine physician, with emphasis on ambulatory care.
+Opportunities are available to work with a high school team physician

 Physical Medicine/Pain Management